nipoppy/.github/.github/pull_request_template.md

 <!--
 Please indicate after the # which issue you're closing with this PR, if applicable.
-If the PR closes multiple issues, include "Fix" before each one is listed.
+If the PR closes multiple issues, include "Closes" before each one is listed.
 You can also link to other issues if necessary, e.g. "See also #1234".

 https://help.github.com/articles/closing-issues-using-keywords
 -->
-- Fix #
+- Closes #

 <!--
 Please give a brief overview of what has changed or been added in the PR.